Run your First Policy Check

 The check function can accept various arguments beyond the user and resource.

-Below is the policy we’ll be working with.
-As shown, the Admin
+Let's examine the policy we'll be working with.
+As shown below, the Admin

 role has permissions to create, delete, publish, and read